Step 1: Certifiable Aircraft

 Step 4: FAA Review

 After submitting a complete application package to the appropriate FAA office, the office manager or operations supervisor will assign an inspector to review the information submitted.
-An operations inspector will review the operations portion of the application, and an airworthiness inspector will review the maintenance portion (only for 14 CFR 135 Operators).
+An operations inspector will review the operations portion of the application, and an airworthiness inspector will review the maintenance portion (if applicable).
 As a general rule, the FAA has 60 business days to review an RVSM submission.

 Step 5: FAA Approval